juicedata/juicefs/docs/en/guide/gateway.md

 All management API updates for JuiceFS S3 Gateway take effect immediately and are persisted to the JuiceFS file system.
 Clients that accept these API requests also immediately reflect these changes.

 However, in a multi-server gateway setup, the situation is slightly different.
 This is because when the gateway handles request authentication, it uses in-memory cached information as the validation baseline.
 Otherwise, reading configuration file content for every request would pose unacceptable performance issues.
 However, caching also introduces potential inconsistencies between cached data and the configuration file.

 Currently, JuiceFS S3 Gateway's cache refresh strategy involves forcibly updating the in-memory cache every 5 minutes (certain operations also trigger cache update operations).
 This ensures that configuration changes take effect within a maximum of 5 minutes in a multi-server setup.
 You can adjust this time by using the `--refresh-iam-interval` parameter.
 If immediate effect on a specific gateway is required, you can manually restart it.

 ### Bucket event notifications

-If you want to trigger certain actions based on events occurring on a bucket, you need the bucket event notification feature.
-You can use this feature to monitor events happening on objects within a storage bucket.
+You can use bucket event notifications to monitor events happening on objects within a storage bucket and trigger certain actions in response.

 Currently supported object event types include: